george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program to check whether a number present in the 1D array or not.

               ➼ Write a C program to find the frequency of odd and even numbers in the 1D array.

+Day 14 :

+              ➼ Write a program in C to determine the Frequency of a user inputted character from a string.

+              ➼ Write a C program to switch the letter case of alphabets.